 We disagree with this negative view of IFRS 16.
 We think it is important that investors get a clear picture of the extent to which companies are exposed to real-estate assets.
 Only by capitalising all (material) leases, taking into account the lease term, is this achieved.
 However, it is also important that your analysis does not disregard differences in real-estate exposure, which is why, where the effect is material, an Opco-Propco type analysis is important.

 Some may argue that the Opco-Propco analysis is actually undoing the new lease accounting.
 This is partly true but it is also important to consider the extent of real-estate exposure and the leverage resulting from lease obligations.
 Only by applying IFRS 16 is this clearly presented.
 The application of Opco-Propco analysis merely separates the two components of the business to aid analysis.

 One of the key messages arising from our analysis is the importance of fair value.
-To successfully do an Opco-Propco analysis, investors need FV disclosures for owned and leased real-estate assets.
-Under IFRS fair value is currently only required for investment properties.
+To successfully do an Opco-Propco analysis, investors need fair value disclosures for owned and leased real-estate assets.
+Under IFRS, fair value is currently only required for investment properties.
 We do not necessarily believe that fair value should be applied in the primary financial statements, but we believe that fair value disclosures would benefit investors.